NikithaGutha901/Power-Query/README.md

 ### ✨ **Key Takeaway**
 Today’s exploration of Power Query has significantly enhanced my data analysis skills.
 I feel more equipped to handle data efficiently and creatively!

-### 📝 **Reflections**
-[Space for personal thoughts or reflections on your learning process.]

----

-Feel free to fill in the date and reflections as you see fit!